-- 6.1 This Code of Conduct helps staff members to understand what behaviour is and is not acceptable.
-Regard should be given to the disciplinary rules as set out in the EMAT Disciplinary policy.
+6.1 This Code of Conduct helps Colleagues to understand what behaviour is and is not acceptable.
+Regard should be given to the disciplinary rules as set out in the EMAT Disciplinary & Capability policy.

-- 6.2 Staff members must not discriminate, harass, or victimise someone because they have or are perceived to have a protected characteristic as defined by the Equality Act 2010 or are associated with someone who has a protected characteristic.
-Protected characteristics are:
+- 6.2 Colleagues must not discriminate, harass, or victimise someone because they have or are perceived to have a protected characteristic as defined by the Equality Act 2010 or are associated with someone who has a protected characteristic.

+- Protected characteristics are:

 - Age

 - Disability

 - Gender reassignment

 - Marriage and civil partnership

 - Pregnancy and maternity

 - Race

 - Religion or belief

 - Sex

 - Sexual orientation

-- 6.3 Staff members are positive role models for pupils/students and therefore must set good examples of behaviour and demonstrate high standards of conduct in order to encourage our pupils/students to do the same.
-Standards expected of staff members can be found in Appendix 2.
+- 6.3 Colleagues are positive role models for pupils/students and therefore must set good examples of behaviour and demonstrate high standards of conduct in order to encourage our pupils/students to do the same.
+Standards expected of Colleagues can be found in Appendix 2.

-- 6.4 Staff members must avoid putting themselves at risk of allegations or abusive or unprofessional conduct.
+- 6.4 Colleagues must avoid putting themselves at risk of allegations or abusive or unprofessional conduct.

-- 6.5 Staff members must avoid using inappropriate or offensive language at all times.
+- 6.5 Colleagues must avoid using inappropriate or offensive language at all times.

-- 6.6 Staff members maintain high standards in their attendance and punctuality and being fully prepared for work.
+- 6.6 Colleagues must maintain high standards in their attendance and punctuality and being fully prepared for work.

-- 6.7 Staff members will follow and adhere to health and safety guidelines.
+- 6.7 Colleagues will follow and adhere to health and safety guidelines.